Outdoor Fun

 Lost Maples State Natural Area offers over 10 miles of hiking and 30 developed campsites to enjoy.
 Credit: Texas Parks and Wildlife

-The Uvalde bigtooth maple trees display the best colors, though sycamores, bald cypresses and several varieties of oak add to the show.
-Add their reflections in the Sabinal River with the contrast of the limestone rocks and Lost Maples State Natural Area provides a stunning background for photos.
+The Uvalde bigtooth maple trees display the best colors, though sycamores, bald cypresses and several oak varieties add to the show.
+Their reflections in the Sabinal River, combined with the contrast of the limestone rocks, make Lost Maples State Natural Area a stunning background for photos.

-Find 10 miles of hiking.
-The Maple Trail is a .8-mile roundtrip hike.
+Visitors will find 10 miles of hiking.
+The Maple Trail is a .8-mile roundtrip hike, best for getting a taste of the fall color on a shorter hike.

-Lost Maples State Natural Area offers a monthly dark sky program when visitors can explore the night sky.
+Lost Maples State Natural Area offers a monthly dark sky program in which visitors can explore the night sky.
 The San Antonio Sidewalk Astronomers lead the program.

 Lost Maples State Natural Area offers 30 campsites with electricity and water and six primitive sites.
 The campground has showers and flushing toilets.
 Camping is $20 a night plus daily adult admission fees.

 Lost Maples State Natural Area is 86 miles northwest of San Antonio, Texas, or 5 miles north of Vanderpool, at 37221 F.M.
-187. Adult admission is $6 (12+) and kids 12 and under are free.
+187. Adult admission is $6 (12+), and kids 12 and under are free.
+Reservations are a must in the fall.
+This park will close early when its parking lot is full.

 Big Bend National Park

-Out in the West Texas Park of Big Bend, trees burst into color beginning in October.
-Even in the desert, water percolates to the surface to support trees, like Cottonwoods, Texas Madrones along with Mexican Buckeyes.
+In the West Texas Park of Big Bend, trees burst into color beginning in October.
+Even in the desert, water percolates to the surface to support trees, such as Cottonwoods, Texas Madrones, and Mexican Buckeyes.

-The Cottonwood Campground lights up in shades of gold and yellow when the weather starts to turn.
-The windows trail is another popular area and find Texas Madrones and Mexican Buckeyes.
+When the weather starts to turn, the Cottonwood Campground lights up in shades of gold and yellow.
+The Windows Trail is another popular area where you can find Texas Madrones and Mexican Buckeyes.

-After a hot and dry summer, the fall is the start of the busy season in Big Bend National Park so reservations are a must for lodgeing and camping.
+After a hot and dry summer, the fall is the start of the busy season in Big Bend National Park, so reservations are a must for lodging and camping.

-Big Bend National Park is located 1 Panther Junction, in Big Bend National Park.
-Open 24-hours a day and 365 days year.
-The Chisos Basin Visitor Center is open from 8:30 a.m. to 4 p.m.
-The Panther Junction Visitor Center is open from 8:30 a.m. to 5 p.m.
-A seven-day vehicle pass is $30 or you can use an American the Beautiful annual pass.
+Big Bend National Park is located at 1 Panther Junction.
+It is open 24 hours a day, 365 days a year.
+The Chisos Basin Visitor Center is open from 8:30 a.m. to 4 p.m., and the Panther Junction Visitor Center is open from 8:30 a.m. to 5 p.m.
+A seven-day vehicle pass is $30, or you can use an American the Beautiful annual pass.
 Big Bend National Park doesn’t accept cash for entrance fees.

 perfect spring getaway to Garner State Park

-The jewel of the western Texas Hill Country, Garner State Park is the most popular state park in Texas.
+The jewel of the western Texas Hill Country, Garner State Park is Texas’s most popular state park.
 Photo Credit: Catherine Parker

 Garner State Park

 Garner State Park is a long-time favorite for Texas leaf peepers.
-Next to the pristine Frio River, Garner State Park offers historic cabins and cypress trees.
-This is one of Top Places to find Fall Color in Texas.
+Next to the pristine Frio River, It offers historic cabins and cypress trees.
+This is one of the Top Places to find Fall Color in Texas.

-Dedicated in 1941, Garner State Park was named after Jack Nance “Cactus Jack” Garner, the Vice-President of the United States from 1933-1941.
-It features 1,774 acres to explore and it the most popular state park in Texas.
+Dedicated in 1941, Garner State Park was named after Jack Nance “Cactus Jack” Garner, the Vice-President of the United States from 1933 to 1941.
+It features 1,774 acres to explore, and it is the most popular state park in Texas.

 It was developed by the Civilian Conservation Corps (CCC) during their stay from 1935 until 1941.
-Created by President Roosevelt, the CCC employed young men during the Depression.
-The CCC is responsible for much of the construction in national and state parks in the 1930s.
+Created by President Roosevelt, the CCC employed young men during the Depression and was responsible for much of the construction in national and state parks in the 1930s.

-The activities include miniature golf, hiking up Old Baldy or floating along the Frio River in a paddleboat or kayak.
+Activities include miniature golf, hiking up Old Baldy and floating along the Frio River in a paddleboat or kayak.
 Garner also features a playground.
-At the concession building next to the Frio River, find a grill, a sundry store and the outdoor dance floor.
+The concession building next to the Frio River has a grill, a sundry store and an outdoor dance floor.

-Garner State Park has 335 campsites, 37 screened shelters ($15 a night for a basic site, $25 a night for a RV site and shelters are $30 to $35 a night.).
-Also find17 historic stone cabins to reserve for the night.
-The CCC cabins range from $130 to $150 a night and some feature fireplaces.
+Garner State Park has 335 campsites and 37 screened shelters ($15 a night for a basic site, $25 a night for an RV site, and shelters are $30 to $35 a night).
+You can also reserve 17 historic stone cabins for the night.
+The CCC cabins range from $130 to $150 a night, and some feature fireplaces.

 Located 10 miles north of Concan, Texas, at 234 RR 1050.
 Admission is $8 for adults and kids 12 and under get in free.